Bhotekoshi River: River course

 The headwaters of the Poiqu and Bhote-Sun Koshi River are located at the Zhangzangbo Glacier in Tibet.

 The river flows out of the Lumi Chimi lake.
 When entering Nepal, it is called the Bhote Koshi.
 Further downstream, from the village of Bahrabise onwards, it is called the Sun Koshi.

 Hazards

-In July 1981, a sudden ice avalanche caused a Glacial Lake Outburst Flood in the moraine-dammed Zhangzangbu-Cho Lake in the headwaters of the Bhote Koshi.
-The ensuing debris flow destroyed bridges, and sections of both the Arniko and the Nepal–China highways.
+In July 1981, a sudden ice avalanche caused a glacial lake outburst flood from the moraine-dammed Zhangzangbu-Cho Lake in the headwaters of the Bhote Koshi.
+The ensuing flow destroyed bridges, and sections of both the Arniko and the Nepal–China highways.

 Tourism and sports

 The Bhote Kosi is used for both rafting and kayaking.
 It is the steepest river rafted in Nepal, with a gradient of 15 m per km.
 Bungee jumping or swinging over the Bhote Kosi has been described as the ‘ultimate experience’.

 The river carves a steep and direct drop at the top that gradually eases to more placid streams and calmer pools with a 46-km run at the Lamosunga dam.
 The rapids are class IV-V at high flow, and III at lower levels.
 The river is steep and continuous with one rapid leading into another.